Learn and study general biblical subjects with a Bible quiz.

 What is the last word in the Bible?

-Answer: Amen is the last verse in the Protestant Bible.
+"Amen" is the last word in the Protestant Bible.

 The complete verse is "The grace of the Lord Jesus be with God’s people.
 Amen."